hivellm/gov/README.md

-# 🏛️ CMMV-Hive Governance Directory
+# 🏛️ HiveLLM Governance Directory

-This directory contains all files and directories related to the governance of the CMMV-Hive project.
+This directory contains all files and directories related to the governance of the HiveLLM project.

 ## 📁 Structure